BIIFSweden/FOM_Multiplexed/Extra_QuPath_PixelClassification.md

 ![](img/screenshot_pixelclassifier_result.png?raw=true "Screenshot")

 # Spatial Analysis
-We now want to analysis the distance of tumor-associated macrophages to the next blood vessel.
+We now want to analyse the distance of tumor-associated macrophages (class *TAMM*) to the next blood vessel.

-### Cell Detection and Classification
-* make sure to select the annotation of the entire core
-* `Analyze->Cell detection->Cell detection`: use a `Threshold : 0.5`and `Cell epansion : 2.5µm`
-* open `Classify -> Object classification -> Load object classifier`
-* Apply the classifier `TAMM_combined`

 ### Adding Spatial Features
 * run  `Analyze->Spatial analysis->Distance to annotations 2D`
 * `Split multi-part classifications : no`

-*
+For each cell we now get the distance in µm to the closest vessel annotation.